maclandrol/d3IpyPlus/README.md

 ### Why ?

-Because I find  IPython Notebook really convenient, and I would like to have nice interactive D3 plots.
-Since the notebook support markdown, HTML (through ```IPython.core.display```) in addition to python/julia/R type cells, it is suitable for writing a complete blog post or a web-oriented scientific essay with only little post-editing needed.
-Therefore, it would be nice to have a way to automatically incorporate interactive graphs by writing python code.
-There have been several attempts to perfom such task :
+Because IPython Notebook is really convenient.
+In fact, since the notebook support markdown, HTML (through ```IPython.core.display```) in addition to python/julia/R type cells, it is suitable for writing a complete blog post or a web-oriented scientific essay with only little post-editing needed.
+Therefore, it would be nice to have a way to automatically incorporate interactive graphs in it, by writing python code.
+There are actually ways to perfom such task :

 - [d3py](https://github.com/mikedewar/d3py)
 - [vincent](https://github.com/wrobstory/vincent/)